bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 12:33 PM CT, April 27</p>
+<p class="updated_time"> Latest data: 02:55 PM CT, April 27</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 66°, which is 11° *colder* than yesterday.
-Tomorrow is expected to be 4° *colder* than today.
+Tomorrow is expected to be 1° *colder* than today.

 Currently:

-- 60°
+- 63°
-- Heavy Rain and Windy
+- Light Rain
-- 92% humidity
+- 95% humidity
-- 15 mph wind
+- 18 mph wind
 - 100% cloud cover
-- 43 AQI 🟩
+- 46 AQI 🟩
-- 0.21 inches of rain in the past 24 hours
+- 0.47 inches of rain in the past 24 hours
-- 1.87 inches of rain expected in the next 48 hours
+- 1.34 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>